All right, news roundup and information overload hour.

 Okay, nonsense.

-Make the call to the president of Ukraine and they're and they're doing an impeachment.
+Make the call to the president of Ukraine and they're doing an impeachment.

-And I'm just saying, if they're gonna do a thing against the president, whether it's impeachment or something else, have the crime.
+And I'm just saying, if they're going to do a thing against the president, whether it's impeachment or something else, have the crime.

-If you're gonna go after hunter for these other things, make sure you can prove them.
+If you're going to go after Hunter for these other things, make sure you can prove him.

 Just make sure you got a case.